 Canon EOS Rx

-We would love to see a professional version of the R, which could well be called the EOS Rx, that is aimed at pro sports and action photographers looking for a mirroless alternative to the EOS-1D X Mark II.
-We'd expect a modest pixel count of 20 or 24 megapixels, but a dual Digic 8 processor that could deliver a boast mode of around 20fps.
+We can't wait to see this professional version of the R, which could well be called the EOS Rx, aimed at pro sports and action photographers looking for a mirrorless alternative to the EOS-1D X Mark II.
+We'd expect a modest pixel count of 20 or 24 megapixels, with a dual Digic 8 processor that could deliver a boast mode of around 20fps.

 Our predictions for the Canon EOS Rx